Choosing the right stove

 These businesses will be able to offer you advice on choosing a stove that is right for you.
 Many retailers have joined the SIA Retail Group and signed up to following pledge.

-Members of the SIA Retail Group pledge to help improve UK air quality and reduce the UK’s carbon footprint by advising their customers on the very latest environmentally friendly and low emission wood burning stoves.
+Members of the SIA Retail Group pledge to help improve UK air quality and reduce the UK’s carbon footprint by advising their customers on the very latest Ecodesign compliant wood burning stoves.

 Members will explain the benefits of replacing open fires and older stove models with advanced Ecodesign Ready appliances.